dany-fedorov/configurable-tree-traversal/README.md

 # Project Status

-I think it is 95% ready for 1.0.0 in terms of features, I'll make 1.0.0 when code is covered by unit tests.
+I think it is 90% ready for 1.0.0 in terms of features, now it's time to go another 90%.

-Checkout [src/tools/rewriteObject.ts](src/tools/rewriteObject.ts) and [tests/main.ts](tests/main.ts) to see what already works.

-# API
+I'll make 1.0.0 when code is covered by unit tests.

+Can do depth-first traversals like on this picture.

 https://en.wikipedia.org/wiki/Tree_traversal#/media/File:Sorted_binary_tree_ALL_RGB.svg

+Check out [src/tools/rewriteObject.ts](src/tools/rewriteObject.ts) and [tests/main.ts](tests/main.ts) to see what already works.

 # TODO